ericyd/surfplot-ui/src/views/about.md

 This app provides a simple and (hopefully) intuitive user interface to visualize mathematical surfaces.
 It is inspired by [Calc Plot 3D][CalcPlot], which I used when learning multivariable calculus.
-I hope to provide an interface that is more universal (no Java applet to download), and utilizes modern Javascript technologies.
+I hope to provide an interface that is slightly more user friendly and utilizes modern Javascript technologies.
 It is also my first project using React, so part of the goal was simply to familiarize myself with React and modern Javascript build tools.

 ## Roadmap

-I hope to add several features to this app that would make it more fully featured as a learning tool for calculus.
-Most of these are already available in [Calc Plot 3D][CalcPlot]:
+It is unlikely that this UI will ever be developed to the point of being comparable with [Calc Plot 3D][CalcPlot].
+However, any future development would likely follow this general roadmap.
+Note that many of these features are already available in [Calc Plot 3D][CalcPlot]:

 1. Support for multiple surfaces in the same plot
 2. Ability to add lines (traces) or points on the surface and adjust with sliders